HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Evaluation

-This section evaluates the contribution of the different optimization techniques used by WarmSwap in cold starts: live migration (\textbf{RQ3}) and different migration policies (\textbf{RQ4}).
-Since WarmSwap shows performance improvements only for functions with larger dependencies, we focus on the results for ``lr\_serving,'' ``cnn\_serving,'' and ``rnn\_serving'' in this experiment.
+This section evaluates the contribution of the different optimization techniques used by HotSwap in cold starts: live migration (\textbf{RQ3}); and different migration policies (\textbf{RQ4}).
+Since HotSwap shows performance improvements only for functions with larger dependencies, we focus on the results for ``lr\_serving,'' ``cnn\_serving,'' and ``rnn\_serving''.